lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

   val children = mutableListOf<Node>()
 }

+enum class Orientation { Vertical, Horizontal }

-class Box : Node()
+class Stack(var orientation: Orientation) : Node()

 class Text(var text: String) : Node()
 ```

-Here we just have two primitives: `Box` and `Text`.
+Here we just have two primitives: `Stack` and `Text`.
 In reality, there would probably be more, and they would probably have more properties and methods, etc., but again, we are keeping it simple.
-In the existing Android toolkit, this would correspond to [`View`](https://developer.android.com/reference/android/view/View) and all of its subclasses, and on the web this would correspond to any [`Element`](https://developer.mozilla.org/en-US/docs/Web/API/Element).
+In the existing Android toolkit, these would correspond to [`View`](https://developer.android.com/reference/android/view/View) and all of its subclasses, and on the web these would correspond to any [`Element`](https://developer.mozilla.org/en-US/docs/Web/API/Element).

 Now we need a way to take a tree of Nodes and render them to pixels on the screen.
 How this is done isn't important for this article, so let's just assume we have a function of the following shape: